Fabrication Services

 - •Aluminum and common ferrous alloys

-Typical Lead Time: 2–4 weeks standard turnaround
+Typical Lead Time: 2–4 weeks standard · expedited option available for qualifying parts

 Best For:

-- •Turbine-like geometries
+- •Complex geometries

-- •Thin sections
+- •Thin sections and fine features

-- •Advanced alloys
+- •Advanced alloys requiring VIM

 - •Pre-production validation